-Residents planning to install a fence on their property (single family home or townhouse) will only be required to obtain a fence permit if they have an easement on their property and wish to encroach upon the easement.
+Residents planning to install a fence on their property will only be required to obtain a fence permit if they have an easement on their property.

 Fence permits for anyone requiring an encroachment may submit the permit online via the Town's Electronic Plan Review portal.

 The fee for a fence permit is $100.

 Uses that will continue to require a fence permit include neighborhoods wishing to install a fence on common area, apartment complexes and non-residential uses.

 For more information, call the Planning Department at 919-435-9510.

 Generally, no. However, if an easement is located on your property, a fence permit will be required.
 If there is an easement on your property, please submit a fence permit through our Electronic Plan Review portal.

 A fence is not permitted in a Town of Wake Forest public easement per UDO Section 6.10.2.E.
 Fences may be permitted in a private drainage easement with HOA approval.

 Yes, non-residential uses require a fence permit please submit a fence permit through our Electronic Plan Review portal.

 Any property that has been designated as local historic landmark or is located within the local historic district must receive approval in the form of a Certificate of Appropriateness from the Wake Forest Historic Preservation Commission to erect a fence in the front, side, or rear yard.
 Please see the Wake Forest Historic District Design Guidelines at https://www.wakeforestnc.gov/historic-preservation.aspx or contact the Senior Planner (Historic Preservation) at 435-9516.